wiseman-timelord/Studio-Chat/README.md

 Selected: Start Chatting
 Loaded: .\data\response.json
 Sending request to LM Studio...
-Payload: "INFORMATION:\\nThe location is a Mountain, where, Wise-Llama and Wanderer, are present.
-Recently Wanderer and Wise-Llama noticed each other., and just now Wanderer said 'Hello Wise-Llama, hows your day going, found any nice shrubs?' to Wise-Llama.\\nINSTRUCTION:\\nYou are functioning in the role of Ai Roleplay; Your task is, to respond as Wise-Llama to the communication from Wanderer, in one sentence involving an appropriate, short dialogue produced and single action taken, by Wise-Llama.\\nEXAMPLE OUTPUT:\\nai_npc_current: '\"I'm delighted to see you here, it's quite an unexpected pleasure!\", Wise-Llama says as they offer a warm smile to Wanderer'."
 Sending request to LM Studio (Attempt 1)...
 Payload: {
   "messages": [
     {
-      "role": "user",
       "content": "INFORMATION:\\nThe location is a Mountain, where, Wise-Llama and Wanderer, are present.
-Recently Wanderer and Wise-Llama noticed each other., and just now Wanderer said 'Hello Wise-Llama, hows your day going, found any nice shrubs?' to Wise-Llama.\\nINSTRUCTION:\\nYou are functioning in the role of Ai Roleplay; Your task is, to respond as Wise-Llama to the communication from Wanderer, in one sentence involving an appropriate, short dialogue produced and single action taken, by Wise-Llama.\\nEXAMPLE OUTPUT:\\nai_npc_current: '\"I'm delighted to see you here, it's quite an unexpected pleasure!\", Wise-Llama says as they offer a warm smile to Wanderer'."
+Recently Wanderer and Wise-Llama noticed each other., and just now Wanderer said 'Hello llama, I brought beers, do llamas drink beer?' to Wise-Llama.\\nINSTRUCTION:\\nYou are functioning in the role of Ai Roleplay; Your task is, to respond as Wise-Llama to the communication from Wanderer, in one sentence involving an appropriate, short dialogue produced and single action taken, by Wise-Llama.\\nEXAMPLE OUTPUT:\\nai_npc_current: '\"I'm delighted to see you here, it's quite an unexpected pleasure!\", Wise-Llama says as they offer a warm smile to Wanderer'.", "role": "user"
     }
   ],
   "model": "Undi95/Llama-3-Unholy-8B"